observIQ/stanza/docs/operators/add.md

 </table>

 <hr>
-Add an object to the record
+Add an object to the body

 ```yaml
 - type: add